 Program Director Statement

-We are also affiliated with Michigan State University Statewide Campus System, an osteopathic medicine consortium of 47 hospitals, 3 COMs, and 1600+ trainees.
-Our participation allows our residents access to national speakers, networking with a community of greater than 150 EM residents, and participation in expensive training courses and labs covering topics such as ultrasound, ballistics, advanced airway, procedures, anatomy, and simulated patient encounters.
+We are affiliated with Michigan State University Statewide Campus System, an medical consortium of 47 hospitals and 1600+ trainees.
+Our participation allows our residents access to national speakers, networking with a community of greater than 200 EM residents, and participation in expensive training courses and labs covering topics such as ultrasound, ballistics, advanced airway, procedures, anatomy, and simulated patient encounters.

 This program strongly emphasizes resident involvement in its governance and evolution.
 We expect every resident to take an active role in decision making in all aspects of our residency, including such things as Chief Resident selection, development of our match list, and implementation of our educational curriculum.
 We constantly ask ourselves: "How can we do this better?" and "What further opportunities exist?"
 Collegiality is emphasized not only amongst the residents but with the faculty as well.
 In addition to preparing excellent practitioners of emergency medicine, our curriculum emphasizes involvement in and understanding of the societal, political, and economic forces that affect our patients and our specialty.

 We believe that the "gold standard" for training is to assure that any of our graduates could practice with equal success in a busy solo-coverage community ED or within an academic setting.